ExpenseBot

 Deadline: Schedule C is due April 15, 2026 with your Form 1040.
 You can file for an extension to October 15, 2026, but any tax owed is still due by April 15.

-Complete Schedule C Expense Categories (Lines 8-27b)
+Complete Schedule C Deductions (Lines 8-27b)

 This is the complete list of expense categories on Schedule C, Part II.
 Every line item with what it covers and specific examples.